 Romance novels featuring women-loving-women are becoming more plentiful, and as the genre continues to pick up in popularity, readers unfamiliar with the genre—or even longstanding fans!—can be paralyzed for choice wondering what to read next.
-Here are twelve of our favorite lesbian romances that belong on your to-read list.
+Here are fourteen of our favorite lesbian romances that belong on your to-read list.
 From women exploring their sexuality to those intertwined in passionate relationships, these stories are sure to hook you.

 Annie on My Mind

 No list of lesbian romance novels would be complete without Nancy Garden’s classic book and its unforgettable “opposites attract” story, told through the lens of a young woman’s letter to her estranged high school lover.
 When New York teens Liza and Annie meet at the Metropolitan Museum of Art, they instantly feel a connection.
 What starts as a friendship develops into a romantic relationship which surprises both of them.
 Although Annie On My Mind depicts the social pressures and disapproval Annie and Liza face when their relationship becomes public, it's ultimately a revolutionarily positive representation of a lesbian relationship.

 RELATED: 10 Books Like Annie On My Mind

 Written in 1974 amid the throes of the Sexual Revolution, Riverfinger Women is equal parts coming-of-age saga and romance, following three young women as they move through college and struggle to understand their sexualities.
 Author Elena Dykewomon was just 24 years old when she penned this debut novel, which captures the joys and griefs of three young lesbian friends moving from the sheltered existence of their boarding school into the chaos of New York city.